mmbman/Katagiri/1980-04-20-Blue-Cliff-Record-Case-3-Talk-2.md

 For instance, the other day the poet Ginsburg talked about that, and he recommended to me, “Why don’t you take marijuana?” *[Laughter.]* He always asks me, “Did you experience taking marijuana?”
 Well, I didn’t.
 “Why don’t you take it?”
 So I asked him, “Why?”
 And he said, “It’s very helpful for you.” *[He laughs.]* Yes, I know it’s helpful; but on the other hand, I know it’s not helpful.
 So, how can I say it?

-So he said, “If you take this marijuana, you can go to see a wonderful high, a wonderful world you have never seen according to common state of consciousness.
-And that is good because it makes your life transform, turn over a new leaf.”
-Well of course, it’s so – but maybe not!
+So he said, “If you take this marijuana, you can go to see a wonderful high, a wonderful world you have never seen according to common state of consciousness.”
+And that is good because it makes your life transform, turn over a new leaf.
+Well of course, maybe so – but maybe not!
 There is no proof! *[Laughter.]*

-#### 1:15:05

-**Question**: But Roshi – you say the same thing to us about zazen.
+**Different person**: But Roshi – you say the same thing to us about zazen.

 *[Raucous laughter.]*